 Marinate in the above marinade for a minimum of 2 hours or up to overnight.

 1 kg / 2.2 lb chicken thighs, in small pieces.

 In a hot skillet, add a tbsp of oil, heat for a minute, and add the pieces of chicken to sizzle and cook.
 Turn it once or twice.
 Keep adding the marinade as needed.
 Lower the heat and allow it to cook through.
 There should be a little sticky gravy left at the end of the cooking.

 Pour all of it over the bowl of rice or rice noodles.

 Garnish it with green onions and toasted sesame seeds.
 Serve immediately.

 Serve this with a bowl of plain or sticky boiled, jasmine or basmati or sushi white rice.

 A bowl of rice noodles is another alternate.

 Also serve thinly sliced cucumber, salt, tossed in rice wine vinegar with red radish or seaweed nori pieces.

-If using beef, slice the flank steak against the grain in bite size pieces.
-If using short ribs keep them small enough to pick with chop sticks.
-You can consider using duck as well.
-Generally duck breast is a better choice to cook with.
+If using beef, slice the flank steak against the grain into bite-size pieces.
+If using short ribs, keep them small enough to pick up with chopsticks.
+You could also consider using Duck.
+Generally, duck breast is a better choice to cook with.